-America was portrayed as the slipping giant … the society in the greatest skid of all.
-And childhood education was an important feature of the decline.
+America was portrayed as the slipping giant … and childhood education was an important feature of the decline.

 Other nations had seen the light … Singapore, Denmark, South Korea … and made important adjustments.
 America had to do the same.

 Parents were jolted by the impending doom that would swallow up their children before they even had their prime-time moment in life.